Azure/wordpress-linux-appservice/WordPress/running_post_startup_scripts.md

-# Configure custom startup scripts on WordPress Linux App Services
+# How to run Bash scripts in WordPress on Linux App Services

 A startup script is a file that performs tasks during the startup process of your app.
 Azure App Services on Linux runs on Docker.
 You can create a custom startup script if any additional steps/configurations to be applied and persisted after site restarts.
 Start-up commands or script can be added to a pre-defined bash shell file **(/home/dev/startup.sh)** which is executed after the webapp container starts.